andrewadcock/wp-drupalvm/README.md

 running `vagrant reload --provision` will correct this.
 If that doesn't work you may need to edit `/etc/nginx/sites-available/default` to set the root to `/var/www/wp-drupalvm/public`.
 This is around line 41.
+Then run `sudo /etc/init.d/nginx restart`.
 Still trying to figure this one out.

 ```
 server {